 I’m keepin’ it simple with this smoothie recipe.
 Only 4 ingredients to a super creamy and delicious creation.
 If you want a refreshingly cold smoothie, then either the blackberries or the bananas should be frozen.

-To boost the protein and turn your blackberry smoothie into a filling breakfast, add in a scoop of plant based protein powder like Protein Smoothie Boost.
+To boost the protein and turn your blackberry smoothie into a filling breakfast, add in a scoop of plant based protein powder like homemade protein powder.
 This adds in 10 grams of protein as well as 4 grams of healthy fat which will help your body break down the natural sugar + fiber.

 Did you know there are a few different kinds of coconut milk AND they all can be used in different ways?
 Let’s break them down: